bahtiyartan/troia/docs/45DatabaseAccessIII.rst

 With this approach, it is possible to create one or more custom connections and transfer data between two custom connections, with just managing active database connection.

+Here is a sample code, that switch between default configuration and custom connection.
+In this code "SELECT 1" and "SELECT 3" are performed in default database configuration.
+"SELECT 2" is performed on custom connection which is connected to DBSERVER1.ARCHIVEDB.

 ::

 	OBJECT: